bvz2000/use/README.md

 The branch is defined as "clam".

-I modify my PYTHONPATH to add the modules for clam (again, to allow for other tools to import these libraries.)
+Once again I modify my **PYTHONPATH** to add the modules for clam (again, to allow for other tools to import these libraries.)

-I also modify my IX_SHELF_CONFIG_FILE path to add a path to the specific shelf configuration file for clam.
-Recall that in the previous section I set a default path for this path variable.
-That allowed me to add the default toolbars to Clarisse.
-By adding to this same path in this use package, I am adding a second toolbar that contains the CLAM specific tools.
+I also modify my **IX_SHELF_CONFIG_FILE** path (described above) to add a path to the specific shelf configuration file for clam.
+Recall that when I set up my Clarisse use package, I set a default path for this path variable which loaded the default Clarisse shelves.
+Now, by adding to this same path in **THIS** use package, I am adding a second toolbar that contains the CLAM specific tools.

 In this way I can add any set of additional tools to my copy of Clarisse, simply by 'using' those tools.
+I can make as many use packages as I have additional tools and plugins that I want to add to Clarisse.
+Simply by 'using' these tools prior to launching Clarisse will load them in that session.
+If I do not want a shelf loaded, I can forgo 'using' that tool, and it will no longer be loaded into Clarisse.
+This is much faster and more flexible than trying to hand code which toolsets (and which versions of these toolsets) are loaded each time I want to run Clarisse.

-I can also change *which* specific version of the clam tools appear in clarisse simply by "using" a different version of clam.
+And this extends to versioning.
+I can change *which* specific version of a tool (in this case which version of the clam tools) that appears in clarisse simply by 'using' a different version of clam.

 ### Other use cases.